 J. Poolside Parties

-Arrangements may be made for private parties utilizing the Club’s “poolside” area, observing the following conditions:
+Arrangements can be made for private parties utilizing the Club’s “poolside” area, observing the following conditions:

 - Capacity: The minimum number required for such a party is thirty (30) persons, while the maximum number permitted is one hundred and eighty (180) persons.

-- To ensure safety for all poolside parties, the Pool Area will typically be closed for Member use two (2) hours prior to the start of the function.
+- To ensure safety for all poolside parties, the Pool Area will typically have either a section of the pool closed or the entire pool (depending on the size of the party) closed for Member use two (2) hours prior to the start of the function.